 The McTimoney technique is quite different, it is light, gentle and dexterous.
 Neck adjustments, for example, are gentle and very different to those performed by diversified chiropractors.
 McTimoney chiropractic treatments also tend to cover the whole body from head to toe.

-Training to be a McTimoney chiropractor has changed a lot over the years.
-Today, the course is at University Undergraduate Masters level.
-Training now takes between 4 and 6 years.
-This depends on the training modality and whether a foundation year is required.
+Training to be a McTimoney chiropractor is a course is at University Undergraduate Masters level.
 The General Chiropractic Council (GCC) regulates the chiropractic profession.
 In the UK, you can only work as a chiropractor if you are registered with the GCC.

 The Dorn technique is a gentle ‘fix it in motion’ method for removing misalignments in vertebrae and joints.
-The movement is controlled by you, the patient.
-The Dorn method has a holistic approach and is a unique self-help therapy that you can use whenever needed, and so enhances the long term effect of the treatment.
+This method has a holistic approach and is a unique self-help therapy that you can use whenever needed, and so enhances the long term effect of the treatment.

 If you would like to know more about any of the techniques we use, please feel free to get in touch.